-- C. The Carry Forward Reserve be increased by £0.7m to reflect agreed carry forwards of budget into 2025-25 much of which supports operational equipment and training needs. - D. The Regional and National Reserve will see a net contribution of £3.1m.
+- A. The Uniform and Equipment Reserve will reduce by £1.6m as funding is transferred from IT and Digital reserves for unused infrastructure work to support the new RMS project within the change programme reserve. - B. The Budget Reserve will see a net contribution of £3.8m as a result of force underspend in year. - C. The Carry Forward Reserve be increased by £10.8m as a result of force underspends in year and to reflect agreed carry forwards of budget into 2025-25 much of which supports operational equipment and training needs. - D. The Regional and National Reserve will see a net contribution of £3.1m.
 This is made up of underspends in NaBIS and Safer Roads for West Midlands and a one off CTU underspend to be used to fund capital expenditure in 2025-26.

-The use of £2.2m reserves will support additional work programme since the 25/26 budgets were set.
-These include £1.1m for work at C3 to enable the crime desk to work form the same location as the rest of force contact and benefit from that co-location, £0.5m for further works at Chase Avenue to provide suitable public contact facilities and CCTV coverage and £0.6m as the contracted value of work to provide additional firearms facilities at C3 were greater than originally budgeted.
+The use of £2.2m reserves will support additional work programmed since the 25/26 budgets were set.
+These include £1.1m for work at C3 to enable the crime desk to work form the same location as the rest of force contact and benefit from that co-location, £0.5m for further works at Chase Avenue to provide suitable public contact facilities and CCTV coverage and £0.6m as the contracted value of work to provide additional firearms facilities at C3 which were greater than originally budgeted.